 Wrist fractures are common in patients with osteoporosis.
 Almost any type of fall on the hand is associated with a risk of wrist fracture.

 Patients will typically present with variable wrist deformity and displacement of the hand relative to the wrist.
 The wrist usually swells, with ecchymosis, tenderness, and painful range of motion.
 The mechanism of injury should be investigated to assist in assessing the energy and level of destruction.
 It is essential to establish the patient’s functional status before the injury as well as occupational demands as these may aid in determining treatment direction.
 Document co-existing medical conditions that may affect healing such as osteoporosis, diabetes, and/or tobacco use.

 The physical examination should include careful attention to the following:

 Associated injuries include:

-Distal radius fractures may be treated non-surgically or surgically.
+Distal radius fractures may have either surgical or non-surgical treatment.
 Non-surgical treatment necessitates acceptable fracture displacement, angulation, and shortening.
-Should these criteria not be met, surgical treatment is recommended.
+Should these criteria not be met, surgical treatment is the recommended approach.

 Acceptable criteria for distal radius fractures include: